Chart Color Schemes

 Marino - Seaview Downs has limited levels of nearby infrastructure activity, ranking in the 14thth percentile nationally

-The performance of an area is greatly influenced by changes to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified eight projects that could potentially impact this area.
-Notable among these are Flagstaff Road Upgrade, Seaview Downs Primary School Redevelopment, Residential Development at 1 Greenfield Road, and Southern Suburbs Residential Policy Code Amendment.
-The following list outlines those projects likely to be most relevant.
+Eight infrastructure projects are identified by AreaSearch as potentially impacting the area's performance.
+These include Flagstaff Road Upgrade, Seaview Downs Primary School Redevelopment, residential development at 1 Greenfield Road, and Southern Suburbs Residential Policy Code Amendment.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.